zduvall/Toilet-Surfing/README.md

 ## Run Toilet Surfing Locally
 Follow these instructions to run Toilet Surfing on your local machine.
 Note: image uploads and map functionality will not work without a valid AWS key/secret and google Maps API key.

-To run this application locally for development, you'll need to:
+To run this application locally for development, follow these instructions:

 1. `git clone` this repo
 2. `cd` into the local clone of the repository